 “The stress of figuring these things out on my own caused me insomnia and anxiety.
 It would have been helpful if my doctors had understood my worries about transferring from hospital to home and helped assuage them.

 “When I began to sink into a deep depression, I thought I was losing my mind.
-It was only through discovering the WomenHeart online patient support community that I learnt that this kind of situational depression in patients who have just received a diagnosis of heart disease is common, treatable, and usually temporary.
+It was only through discovering the WomenHeart online patient support community that I learnt that this kind of new-onset situational depression in patients who have just received a diagnosis of heart disease is common, treatable and almost always temporary.

 Reassurance is needed